Tonsillitis is an infection of the tonsils at the back of your throat. It is a common childhood illness, but teenagers and adults can get it too.

 How to gargle with salty water

-- Dissolve half a teaspoon of salt in a glass of warm water (warm water helps salt dissolve).
+- Mix half a teaspoon of salt in a glass of warm water and stir until it has dissolved.

-- Gargle with the solution, then spit it out.
-Do not swallow it.
+- Gargle with the salty water (do not swallow it), then spit it out.

 - Repeat as often as you like.